regpy/regpy/USAGE.md

 * consistency checks
   * providing a control routine whether a given element is an element of the vector space: simply used by `x in VectorSpaces`
   * test of equality of two vector spaces
-* Derived classes can contain additional data like grid coordinates or measures, bundling metadata in one place
+* Derived classes can contain additional data like grid coordinates or measures, bundling metadata in one place.

 All vector spaces are considered as **real vector spaces**, even if the dtype is complex.